 - $499 / 100,000 credits = 10,000 reverse lookups

-Icypeas also mentions things like Sales Navigator scraped leads/day on the pricing page.
+Icypeas also mentions things like Sales Navigator scraped leads/day on its pricing page.

-I am not going to overclaim what that means for this endpoint.
-But I would ask one direct question:
+I am not going to overstate what that means for this endpoint.
+But I would ask this exact question:

 Do you rely on LinkedIn data anywhere in the resolution path for this reverse email lookup endpoint?

-If the answer is vague, that is an answer too.
+If the answer is fuzzy, that tells you something.

-Why work-email reverse lookup is really an identity resolution problem
+Why work-email reverse lookup is really identity resolution

-If the input is a work email, the job is not vague internet search.
-The job is to resolve that email into a clean professional identity you can use.
+If the input is a work email, the job is not vague search.
+The job is to resolve that email into a professional identity you can actually use.

 NinjaPear Person Profile Endpoint takes a work email, name + company, or role + company and returns a structured profile.